 Who counts as an employee in your organization?

 Suppose your organization’s hiring has surged employees on full-time, part-time, or remote-based working if they hold a place in your organization.
-In that case, the individuals are considered the employees of your company.
+In that case, individuals are the employees of your company.
 So, all the employees are rolled in and counted as your employees.

-What is the Amount of the Paycheck Protection Program Loans?
+What is the amount of the Paycheck Protection Program Loans?

 ● The average total of monthly payroll costs for one year X 2.5

 If you run a seasonal business, the maximum loan amount will be the average monthly payroll costs for any 12 weeks.
 You can choose the beginning date of your 12-week period.

 If your organization has availed the loan once, will it qualify for another one?

 You can surely apply for it if you meet the qualifications; for the second round of applications, these loans are termed the “second draw” loans.